OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

     - Performing integrations with external systems that depend on the OMNIA-side document already being saved.
     - Triggering e-mail notifications.

- Keep in mind that all Omnia entities are independent, and therefore an entity behaviour should not depend on another entity.
+ Keep in mind that all OMNIA entities are independent, and therefore an entity behaviour should not depend on another entity.
  As an example, a Commitment behaviour code should not be dependent of a specific Document, because a Commitment can be available on more than one Document.
 On these scenarios, the behaviour should be defined on the Document.

 ## 3.3 How to know if an Attribute has been changed?